mathiasvr/matroska-subtitles/README.md

 Transform stream for parsing embedded .mkv subtitles.

-> Currently only supports the .srt format.
+> Currently supports extraction of the .srt and .ass format.

 ## install